 Free Puppy and Kitten packs

-Kitten pack includes all the above but catnip mouse instead of frisbee
+Kitten Pack includes all the above but with a Kitten Ball instead of Frisbee

-It’s an ideal opportunity to socialise your new puppy and find out how to keep him happy and healthy.
+We love meeting your new puppies and It’s an ideal opportunity to socialise your him or her, while finding out how to keep them happy and healthy.

 FREE Weight Management Clinic